 Dotted lines in the shaded area represent market rate expectations using OIS swaps.
 They end at the peak expected policy rate by the market.
-Source: U.S. Federal Reserve Board, ECB, Bank of Japan, Bank of England, Haver Analytics, Bloomberg Finance L.P., Fidelity Investments (AART),
+Source: U.S. Federal Reserve Board, ECB, Bank of Japan, Bank of England, Bloomberg Finance L.P., Fidelity Investments (AART), as of 9/30/23.

-High Inflation Drives Positive Stock-Bond Correlations
+High Inflation Drives Positive Stock-bond Correlations

-Over the past 20 years, subdued U.S. core inflation averaged about 2% and facilitated an environment of negative correlations between U.S. stocks and Treasury bonds, leading to strong portfolio diversification.
-Since 2021, the backdrop has been more akin to prior periods of high inflation and positive stock-bond correlations, where the performance of stocks and bonds moved in the same direction.
+Over the past 20 years, subdued and relatively stable U.S. core inflation averaged about 2% and facilitated an environment of negative correlations between U.S. stocks and Treasury bonds, leading to strong portfolio diversification.
+Since 2021-as evidenced in Q3 2023-the backdrop has been more akin to prior periods of high inflation and positive stock-bond correlations, when stock and bond prices moved in the same direction.